sebamoralesasd/armies/README.md

 ![erd](./erd.png)

 ## Notes
- - The initial unit config from each civilization is defined as a JSON, assuming unit types might change over time.
+ - The initial unit config from each civilization is defined as a JSON, assuming unit types and its values might change over time.
  - Defeat and draw battles criteria are not defined into the Battle model.
 Might consider implementing service classes for both requirements.
+ - Both History models are suggestions to add to the armies’ domain model, although they are not used in the seeds file.